andreasvarga/MatrixEquations.jl/README.md

 # MatrixEquations
-Solution of control system related matrix equations using Julia
+Solution of some control system related matrix equations using Julia